prajwal2495/Offensive_Tweet_Analysis/README.md

 # Offensive Language indentification in tweets
-## An automated model trained to detect whether a tweet is offensive or not on multiple levels of classification.
+## An automated model trained to detect whether a tweet is offensive or not on multiple levels of classification. ( in development )

 Digital bullying is happening on a daily basis and all of us are facing in form or another on social media.